williamtrungle/PastelCravings/content/article/cafemonopole.md

 # Monopole café et buvette

-<b>Monopole is a coffee shop, restaurant and bar in the Cité du Multimédia </b>, a neighbourhood consisting mostly of tech companies.
+**Monopole is a coffee shop, restaurant and bar in the Cité du Multimédia**, a neighbourhood consisting mostly of tech companies.
 It has been open since May 12th.

 It has a nice selection of pastries and serves coffee from 49th Parallel and Bows and Arrows.
 It has quickly become my go-to coffee shop for commuting to work between Old Montreal and Griffintown.
 Lunch and dinner menus are also available with good quality food for reasonable prices.

-<b> Independent coffee shops are very rare in the area, so Monopole is a great addition to the neighbourhood. </b> For professionals in the area, it’s also a good stop after work to have a glass of wine.
+**Independent coffee shops are very rare in the area, so Monopole is a great addition to the neighbourhood.** For professionals in the area, it’s also a good stop after work to have a glass of wine.

 Address:
 782 Wellington